stevenbenner/arch-pkgs/README.md

 ## Usage

+> **Note**\
-**Note:** I would recommend that you use this project for inspiration or fork it as a template for your own custom setup.
+> I would recommend that you use this project for inspiration or fork it as a template for your own custom setup.
 You probably do not want to install these packages as-is because they will be specific to my usage in places (e.g. US-English, US-pacific time zone).

 ### Building the packages